temoto-framework/temoto/README.md

 ### Key features of TeMoto

-* **Dynamic resource management**: Existing components, or resources such as a camera, lidar, network, CPU intensive algorithm, etc.  can be programmatically monitored, started, stopped, and shared.
+* **Dynamic resource management**: Existing components, or resources such as a camera, lidar, CPU intensive algorithm, etc.  can be programmatically monitored, started and stopped.

 * **Task management**: TeMoto separates mission strategy related code from functional resources, such as sensors and actuators.
 A task consists of modular actions that implement a specific behaviour, e.g., a sensing or a navigation action.
 Actions can contain any arbitrary user defined code and can dynamically start, stop and access resources.